Azure/azure-sdk/docs/golang/implementation.md

 * `AZURE_<ServiceName>_<ConfigurationKey>`

-where _ServiceName_ is the canonical shortname without spaces, and _ConfigurationKey_ refers to an unnested configuration key for that client library.
+Where _ServiceName_ is the canonical shortname without spaces, and _ConfigurationKey_ refers to an unnested configuration key for that client library.

 {% include requirement/MUSTNOT id="golang-envvars-posix-compliance" %} use non-alpha-numeric characters in your environment variable names with the exception of underscore.
 This ensures broad interoperability.